Iqrahaq/The-LHP-Compiler/README.md

 ./lhpCompiler [lhpFile]
 ```

-Note: Any LHP Files used must be in Unix format, to convert to unix format run the following command:
+<p align="center"> Note: Any LHP Files used must be in Unix format, to convert to unix format run the following command: </p>
 ```
 dos2unix [lhpFile]
 ```